 PFAPA: a single phenotype with genetic heterogeneity – evidence that PFAPA may be genetic.

 Long-term surgical outcomes of adenotonsillectomy for PFAPA syndrome. – This is a follow up of 102 PFAPA patients who underwent adenotonsillectomy.
-“99 had complete resolution of symptoms immediately after surgery,” report the study authors.
+“Of 102 patients, 99 had complete resolution of symptoms immediately after surgery,” report the study authors.
 One child who did not respond to surgery was later found to have HIDS.